 For decades, federal employees have used working hours to conduct union business, effectively forcing taxpayers to cover the costs of activity unrelated to job responsibilities.
 Rep. Jody Hice, R-Ga., thinks this practice, known as ‘official time,’ is due for an overhaul.
 On March 26, Hice unveiled the Federal Employee Accountability Act (H.R.
 1658).
-The bill, which has gathered more than 15 House co-sponsors, would bar unionized federal workers from engaging in bargaining or arbitration while collecting wages and salaries.
+The bill, which has gathered more than 15 House co-sponsors, would bar unionized federal workers from engaging in bargaining or arbitration while on agency time.
 “After examining the practices of over 60 government agencies,” said Hice, “my office has found an astounding amount of government waste.
 By eliminating the ‘official time’ practice, we will return over $1 billion to hardworking American taxpayers, and shed this shady, wasteful practice that only benefits unions.”

 A retirement plan supposedly is an excellent reason for joining a union.
 Yet a March report by the U.S. Government Accountability Office reveals chronic underfunding and potential insolvency of pension plans involving a union and two or more private-sector employers within the same industry.
 The insurance fund covering these "multiemployer" plans, run by a federal agency, Pension Benefit Guaranty Corporation (PBGC), "would be exhausted in about two to three years if projected insolvencies of either of two large plans occur in the next 10 to 20 years."
 The study follows a January PBGC report projecting "current premiums ultimately will be inadequate to maintain benefit guarantee levels."